Applying for a New Historical Marker

-|Sponsor Agreement(s) and Property Owner Easement – (can not be substituted with city/county resolution or letter of support)|
+Sponsor Agreement(s) and Property Owner Easement – (can not be substituted with city/county resolution or letter of support)

 All applicants are strongly encouraged to discuss all potential marker projects with GHS staff.
 The application process can be lengthy and experience has shown that the more contact the applicant has with GHS, and the more they are able to work together early in the process to refine the application, the better chance the application has for success.

 To start the application process please visit our online Georgia Historical Marker Program Marker Application.
+Please note the application is only available from January 1 – July 1 of each year.

-The cost of the Georgia Historical Society to administer the Georgia Historical Marker Program is in excess of $5,000 per marker erected.
 Since 1998, the program has been supported by the State of Georgia with additional funds provided by marker sponsors through cost-share arrangements.
 Under this system, GHS has been able to ensure that this important statewide program continues.

-Regardless of the applicant’s ability to fully fund the marker, full application materials are due by September 1st each year.
-All marker applications will be reviewed by the Committee at their annual meeting in October.
+Regardless of the applicant’s ability to fully fund the marker, full application materials are due by July 1st each year.
+All marker applications will be reviewed by the Committee at their annual meeting in late summer.
 During the meeting, all applications are either approved or rejected.
 Some rejected applications are encouraged to revise and resubmit in a subsequent cycle with specific changes in focus or with more substantial research.
 Rejected applications are eligible to reapply up to two more times in later cycles.
 Sponsors of rejected applications are strongly encouraged to work closely with GHS staff on all revised submissions.